 10460 W. Pico Blvd., Los Angeles, CA 90064

 A round of golf in the middle of the city!
 Rancho Park Golf Course is an eighteen-hole course that first opened back in 1949.
-But, if your family isn’t ready for the challenge of a full eighteen holes, you can take advantage of the driving range (made up of two-levels and 45 stalls) and practice putting greens.
+But, if your family isn’t ready for the challenge of a full eighteen holes, you can take advantage of the 3-Par Executive course, the driving range (made up of two-levels and 45 stalls), and practice putting greens.
 Golf instruction is also offered here as well, and you’ll find an on-site coffee shop.